-- They must be debt instruments having: (a) a predefined principal amount; and (b) a coupon that cannot result in a negative cash flow.
+- They must be debt instruments having: (a) a fixed, unconditional principal amount; and (b) a coupon that cannot result in a negative cash flow.
 In addition, the coupon should be one of the following: (i) a zero coupon; (ii) a fixed rate coupon; or (iii) a floating rate coupon linked to an interest rate reference.
 The coupon may be linked to a change in the rating of the issuer itself.
-Furthermore, inflation-indexed bonds are eligible.
-These features must be maintained until the redemption of the obligation.4 - They must meet high credit standards.
-In the assessment of the credit standard of debt instruments, the ECB takes into account, inter alia, available ratings by market agencies, guarantees5 provided by financially sound guarantors,6 as well as certain institutional criteria which would ensure particularly high protection of the instrument holders.7 - They must be transferable in book-entry form. - They must be deposited/registered (issued) in the EEA with a central bank or with a central securities depository (CSD) which fulfils the minimum standards established by the ECB.
-They must be held (settled) in the euro area through an account with the Eurosystem or with an SSS which fulfils the standards established by the ECB (so that perfection and realisation are subject to the law of a euro area country).
-If the CSD where the asset is issued and the SSS where it is held are not identical, then the two institutions have to be connected by a link approved by the ECB.8 - They must be denominated in euro.9 - They must be issued (or, alternatively, guaranteed) by entities established in the EEA.10
+Furthermore, inflation-indexed bonds are also eligible.
+These features must be maintained until the redemption of the obligation.3 - They must meet high credit standards.
+In the assessment of the credit standard of debt instruments, the ECB takes into account, inter alia, available ratings by market agencies, guarantees provided by financially - 2 This list is published and updated daily on the ECB's website (www.ecb.int). - 3 Debt instruments affording rights to the principal and/or the interest that are subordinated to the rights of holders of other debt instruments of the same issuer (or, within a structured issue, subordinated to other tranches of the same issue) are excluded from tier one.